KittyNekoStudio/cute/README.md

-Cute is a staticly typed programming language.
+Cute is planned to be a statically typed and native language.

 [ ] Have someone other than me program in cute.